DKrepsky/QMaterialIcons/README.md

 Usage
 -----

-Before you start using the lib, it's necessary to load the resources. this is done by invoking QMaterialIcons#load() function.
+Before you start using the lib, it's necessary to load the resources. this is done by invoking QMaterialIcons::load() function.
 This must be done only once, and can be in your main.cpp file or at the main window constructor.
 Note that load must be called after the QApplication object instantiation.

 The example bellow shows how to load all resources inside your main routine.